vkostyanetsky/kostyanetsky.me/notes/thumbs-up/index.md

+---
+title: Cool Stuff!
+description: Language barrier?
+What barrier?
+created: 2024-09-21 11:59:34
+tags:
+- meanwhile
+- georgia
+---

-﻿A knock at the door.
+A knock at the door.
 I open it, and there are two bright, twenty-something girls standing there.
 Flashing huge smiles at me, they start talking a mile a minute.

 The Georgian language is beautiful, but I haven’t gotten around to learning it yet.
 I sigh and suggest we switch to English or Russian.